gla-rad/niord-uk/README.md

 for producing and promulgating navigational warnings and notices to mariners.

-The *niord-uk-web* project is an overlay web-application that customizes *niord-web* for use in the UK for the General Lighthouse Authorities.
+The *niord-uk-web* project is an overlay web-application that customizes *niord-web* for use in the UK for the General Lighthouse Authorities of UK and Ireland.

 ## Prerequisites

-* Java 17
+* Java 11 (Java 17 is also supported but jBerret causes issues)
-* Maven 3
+* Maven 3.8.1
 * MySQL 5.7.10+ (NB: proper spatial support is a requirement)
 * Quarkus 2.7+
-* JBoss Keycloak 11+
+* JBoss Keycloak 12+
+* Apache ActiveMQ (5 or Artemis)

 ## Development Set-Up